307 Votes

 A member who has a personal or private interest in any measure or bill proposed or pending before the legislature shall disclose the fact to the house of which he is a member, and shall not vote thereon.

+NOTE: We have found no history of Legislative Leadership holding a legislator accountable for violating Wyoming State Constitution Article 3, Section 46.
 Thus, there is no accountability for conflicted legislators and their actions.
 This is a significant problem that citizens need to be aware of and address.

 NOTE: